-- Beyond Nuclear has several Fukushima-relevant recent publications including “The Thunderbird: A closer look at Fukushima,” which includes numerous articles including aspects that affect nuclear reactors here at home and an update on their “Freeze Our Fukushimas” campaign in which the NRC was asked (and has rejected the request) to suspend operating licenses at the now 22 remaining General Electric Mark I boiling water reactors identical to Fukushima Dai-ichi nuclear reactors units 1, 2 and 3.
+- Beyond Nuclear has several Fukushima-relevant publications including a press release on the sixth anniversary of the accident and the radiation concerns for women and children, “The Thunderbird: A closer look at Fukushima,” which includes numerous articles including aspects that affect nuclear reactors here at home and their earlier “Freeze Our Fukushimas” campaign in which the NRC was asked (and has rejected the request) to suspend operating licenses at the now 22 remaining General Electric Mark I boiling water reactors identical to Fukushima Dai-ichi nuclear reactors units 1, 2 and 3.
 Here in the Southeast, we are home to many of these problematic reactor designs.

 - The Guardian has a compelling video, “Fukushima, Japan four years on: Nuclear power and humans cannot coexist.”